pcardosolei/rails-concern/README.md

 As for the ruby code I created a concern where it includes a set of attribute into each of the model and a function to check if the values of each attribute are present/not blank.

-the concern was included in the concern.
+the concern was included in the model.